ASU 2025-09, Derivatives and Hedging (Topic 815): Hedge Accounting Improvements Issued November 2025

 categories and disaggregation of income taxes paid by jurisdiction.
 The ASU is effective in reporting periods beginning

 after December 15, 2024 on a prospective or retrospective basis.
 Early adoption is permitted.
-The Company is currently
+The adoption of this

 Historical Timeline